PelleNIlsen/PelleNIlsen/README.md

 ✉️  You can contact me at pellemnilsen@gmail.com
-🧠  My knowledge base is ReactJS, NodeJS, MySQL, MongoDB, PHP, WordPress, and expanding 🤝  I'm open to collaborating on Web development projects ⚡  I love to listen songs while chugging energy drinks
+🧠  My knowledge base is ReactJS, NodeJS, MySQL, MongoDB, PHP, WordPress, and expanding 🤝  I'm open to collaborating on Web development projects ⚡  I love listening to songs while chugging energy drinks